 How You Can Maximize This Plan

-While applying high-end products every month will surely provide amazing results and that “wow” factor, there are things that are out of every lawn care company’s control – especially Mother Nature.
+While applying high-end products every month will surely provide amazing results and that “wow” factor, things are out of every lawn care company’s control – especially Mother Nature.
 If you follow these simple bullets below, your lawn will be the talk of the town (or block) within 2-3 full years of the Lawn Phix lawn care plan.

 - Irrigate: Water deeply, 2-3 times per week.
 Aim for at least 1″ of total water in the spring, and 1.5″ in the summer, including rainfall.
 Water early mornings (before 10:00 am) to prevent evaporation